foundershubnetwork/EDUCHAIN-NFT-Integration/README.md

+# Founders Hub Network (F3AI): Human-Powered AI Agents and Quest Platform Connecting Early-Stage Founders with Strategic Capital Solutions.
+Founders Hub Network (F3AI) is innovating startup funding by tokenizing founder potential and enabling AI-powered representation.
+F3AI addresses inefficiencies in fundraising, investor engagement, and ecosystem collaboration, creating a scalable, trust-centric entrepreneurial economy.We further strengthen our ecosystem by introducing Industry and Vertical Specific AI-Agents, tailored to enhance key business functions such as marketing, technology, finance, growth, and mental health, ensuring founders have comprehensive support throughout their journey.

 # NFT Integration with Edu chain

 This repository contains a project for integrating Non-Fungible Tokens (NFTs) with an EDU-Chain blockchain system.
 The primary goal is to enable minting NFTs whenever user completes their goals in the form of quests as a reward and a proof of completion.

 ## Features